An employee of the month- a term everyone knows about and everyone is striving to get at least once. After all,

 The main point here is the voting criteria.
 Involve employees to set up the voting criteria, as it will make the process transparent and will assure them fair judgment.
-The objective must align to the business goal, if you are aiming on high productivity or sales target, then the criteria must be set on target achievement, revenue collection, relationship building and proactivity.
-Other issues must also be addressed like who can vote, when they will vote, procedure to vote and the like.
+The objective must align to the business goal, if you are aiming at high productivity or sales target, then the criteria must be set on target achievement, revenue collection, relationship building, and proactivity.
+Other issues must also be addressed like who can vote when they will vote, the procedure to vote and the like.
 Most importantly, all should know about the procedure.

 4. Set the rewards:

-No system is full proof, one needs to do many trails and errors as per the requirement, assess the satisfaction level/productivity or employee engagement of the employees.
-Have a check whether the objective that was set is being met.
+No system is full proof, one needs to do many trials and errors as per the requirement, assess the satisfaction level/productivity or employee engagement of the employees.
+Have a check whether the object that was set is being met.
 Directly communicate with employees and try to get an open feedback from them.

 It is advised to first identify the need and the objective of employee recognition and accordingly choose the path.
-Employee of the month is a good way for motivating, though it is necessary to see it is not affecting negatively.
+An employee of the month is a good way for motivating, though it is necessary to see it is not affecting negatively.

 Few Great Ideas for Employee Recognition:

-Apart from employee of the month following ideas can also help for employee recognition.
+Apart from an employee of the month following ideas can also help for employee recognition.